-The recast Energy Performance of Buildings Directive (EPBD) was formally adopted in April 2024 - and while its publication in the Official Journal of the EU is not expected until summer 2024, this paper summarises what will be in the updated Directive.
+The recast Energy Performance of Buildings Directive (EPBD) was formally adopted in April 2024 and published in the Official Journal of the EU on 8 May 2024.
+This paper summarises what will be in the updated Directive.

 The recast introduced and modified many provisions, which is why it is crucial to identify interlinkages, synergies and overlaps, but also to understand the gaps.
 This paper highlights the most important provisions: